DareBrawley/Teaching/Tutorials/BombayMumbai/WebMaps.md

  2. Upload datasets to MapBox
  3. Design map (including the symbology of the layers) and combine the different layers using HTML.

-For additional
-This tutorial goes through one basic example that should set you up with what you'll need to know to build your own map.
-If you are interested in adding features not covered here these guides published by MapBox are an incredible resource, and will teach you all you need to know to create lots of different types of maps.
+For additional guidannce on using MapBox beyond the tools covered in this tutorial please refer to these [examples published by MapBox.](https://www.mapbox.com/mapbox.js/example/v1.0.0/)

 ###Step One: Prepare files
 Create or compile any layers you hope to include in your map in QGIS.
 This includes georectifying any historical maps you hope to use, and creating any vector data sets (i.e. points, lines, or polygons) that you want to use to annotate your map, and/or cleaning any datasets you have downloaded from other sources.